pbabbott/my-tech-learnings/vscode-commands/ts-docker-example/README.md

 In order to get started with this example, please refer to the [Getting Started Guide](./docs/getting-started.md)

+# Solutions / Explorations

+Below are some of my learnings and solutions to the problem statement above.

+## VS Code and Typescript

+- [Typescript Builds](./docs/typescript-builds/README.md) - This shows how to integrate Typescript builds within VS Code

 `npm init`
 `npm i -D typescript`
 `npx tsc --init`